MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   ### TabFreezingEnabled

-  #### Allow freezing of background tabs
+  #### Allow freezing of background tabs (obsolete)

+  >OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge 86.
   #### Supported versions:

-  - On Windows and macOS since 79 or later
+  - On Windows and macOS since 79, until 86

   #### Description

+  This policy doesn't work, use [SleepingTabsEnabled](#sleepingtabsenabled) instead.

 Controls whether Microsoft Edge can freeze tabs that are in the background for at least 5 minutes.

 Tab freezing reduces CPU, battery, and memory usage.
 Microsoft Edge uses heuristics to avoid freezing tabs that do useful work in the background, such as display notifications, play sound, and stream video.